StrangeParadise/TheRunner/README.md

 # Server

-This game have two different server，
+This game has two different server，

 the first server is responsible for login ，store user information ， all the chat function.

-The second server is responsible for all the game function nad gps location.
+The second server is responsible for store data for all the game function and gps location.

 # Self Evaluation/testing